mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

 order in which these are provided determines the pairing.
 There should be N entries in each of these StartOverlaps and EndOverlaps lists, where N = 1 -(No of workspaces to stitch).
 StartOverlaps and EndOverlaps are in the same units as the X-axis for the workspace and are optional.
+For each pair of these values, the StartOverlaps value cannot exceed its corresponding EndOverlaps value.
+Furthermore, if either the start or end value is outside the range of X-axis intersection, they will be forcibly changed to the intersection min and max respectively.

 The workspaces must be histogrammed.
 Use :ref:`algm-ConvertToHistogram` on workspaces prior to